schoolie/rpg_open_remode/README.md

 The REMODE implementation in this repository is research code, any fitness for a particular purpose is disclaimed.

-The code has been tested in Ubuntu 12.04, 14.04, 15.04, ROS Groovy, ROS Indigo and ROS Jade. and Kine
+The code has been tested in Ubuntu 12.04, 14.04, 15.04, 16.04, ROS Groovy, ROS Indigo, ROS Jade and ROS Kinetic.

 #### Licence